 They guide our understanding of our service and as partners, we work to improve our cancer care.
 Working in partnership, we enable the best possible outcomes and experiences for all.

 Some consumer-focused committees at Peter Mac include:

 There are many ways that patients, family members or other interested members of the community can play a role in improving the quality of care we provide at the Peter Mac.
 You can become involved at any time by joining the Peter Mac Consumer Register.

 We have many examples of how our consumers have influenced the way we work.
 By joining the Peter Mac Consumer Register you may be involved in:

-- Providing advice about our services
+- Providing advice about our services and research

 - Reading and being involved in the development/review of patient brochures and handouts

 - Contributing to planning, review and evaluation of our services